New Life Assembly of God

-New Life Assembly of God is an evangelical megachurch affiliated with Assemblies of God, in Chennai, India, current Pentecostal.
+New Life Assembly of God is an evangelical megachurch affiliated with the General Council of the Assemblies of God of India, in Chennai, India, current Pentecostal.
 The senior pastor of this community is David Mohan.
-In 2020, the attendance is 320 people.
+In 2020, the attendance is 35000 people.

 History

 The church was founded in 1973 by Pastor David Mohan.
 In 1999, the church added a service in English, led by Pastor Chadwick Mohan, the son of Pastor David.
-In 2004, attendance reached 320 people.
+In 2004, attendance reached 30,000 people.
 In 2011, it hosted the International Congress of the Assemblies of God.
-In 2020, the Church had 320 people.
+In 2016, NLAG hosted the Centenary of the General Council of the Assemblies of God of India on YMCA grounds with World leaders, Evangelists, and Missionaries.
+In 2020, the Church had 35000 permanent members and 100,000 non permanent members.

 Outreach

 The church has medical sponsorship activities in the surrounding rural villages of Chennai.